QuickBooks Inventory Asset: The Basics

 Cost of goods sold

-Cost of goods sold (or COGS for short) is the cost of goods you’ve already sold to your customers.
-Your Gross Profit line shows the difference in the value of your Total COGS amount and Total Income amount.
+Cost of goods sold (COGS) is the cost of goods you’ve already sold to your customers.
+Your gross profit line shows the difference in the value of your total COGS amount and total income amount.

 Current assets